New in 2022 - First Post for the Theodore Roosevelt Maine Heritage Trail June 16, 2022

 At one of the logging camps, I became good friends with a quiet, resolute-looking man, named Brown, one for the choppers; and afterward, I stopped at his house and was as much struck with his good and pretty wife as I had been with him.
 He had served in the Civil War and had been wounded.
 His creed was that peace was a great blessing, but that even so great a blessing could be purchased at too dear a price.
 I did not see him again until thirty-seven years later when he came to a meeting at which I spoke in Portland.
 He had shaved off his beard and was an old man and I did not at first recognize him; but after the first sentence, I knew him and very glad indeed I was to see him once more.

 In the eighties, I started a little cattle ranch on Little Missouri, in the then territory of Dakota, and I got Bill Sewall and Wilmot Dow to join me.
-By the time they had both married and they brought out Mrs. Sewall and Mrs. Dow.
+By the time they had both married...and, they brought out Mrs. Sewall and Mrs. Dow.
 There was already a little girl in the Sewall family, and two babies were born on the ranch.
 Thanks to Mrs. Sewall and Mrs. Dow, we were most comfortable.
-The ranch-house and all the out-buildings at the home-ranch- the Elkhorn- were made of cottonwood logs and were put up by Bill and Wilmot who were mighty men with the ax.
+The ranch-house and all the out-buildings at the home, ranch, the Elkhorn- were made of cottonwood logs and were put up by Bill and Wilmot who were mighty men with the ax.
 I got them to put on a veranda; and in one room, where I kept my books and did my writing, we built a big fireplace, and I imported a couple of rocking chairs.
 (Only one would have made me feel too selfish.)
 The veranda, the open fireplace, the books, and the rocking chairs represented my special luxuries; I think Mrs. Sewall and Mrs. Dow enjoyed them almost as much as I did.

 We had stoves to keep us warm in the bitter winter weather and bearskin and buffalo robes.
 Bill and Wilmot and I and usually one or two cowhands worked hard, but it was enjoyable to work and the hunting on which we relied for all our meat was, of course, sheer fun.
 When the winter weather set in, we usually made a regular hunt to get the winter meat and we hung our game in the cottonwood trees which stretched before our house.
 I remember once when we had a bull elk and several deer hanging up and another time when we had a couple of antelope and a yearling mountain sheep.
 The house of hewn logs was clean and comfortable and we were all of us young and strong and happy.

 Wilmot was from every standpoint one of the best men I ever knew.
 He has been dead for many years.
-His widow is now Mrs. Pride, and her present husband is also one of my valued friends.
+His widow is now, Mrs. Pride, and her present husband is also one of my valued friends.

 When I was President, the Sewalls and Prides came down to Washington to visit me.
-We talked over everything, public and private, past and present; the education and future careers of our children; the proper attitude of the United States in external and internal matters.
+We talked over everything, public and private, past and present; the education and future careers of our children; proper attitude of the United States in external and internal matters.
 We, all of us looked at the really important matters of public policy and private conduct from substantially the same viewpoint.
 Never were there more welcome guests at the White House. - Theodore Roosevelt

 Sagamore Hill, March 20, 1918.